JackHamer09/zkExport/README.md

-# zkExport - zkSync mass exporting tool
+# zkExport - zkSync Lite mass exporting tool

 ## Description

-zkExport is an open-source tool that will help you mass export transactions from zkSync v1.x L2 network to different popular table formats (CSV, XLS and more) with a great range of options.
+zkExport is an open-source tool that will help you mass export transactions from zkSync Lite L2 network to different popular table formats (CSV, XLS and more) with a great range of options.

 ---